Mackenzie Dam

+The Mackenzie Dam is a rock-filled embankment dam across the Fisher River, in the northern region of Tasmania, Australia.
+Completed in 1972, the resultant reservoir, Lake Mackenzie, was established for the purpose of generating hydro-electric power via the Fisher Power Station, a run-of-the-river hydroelectric power station.

+The dam, its reservoir, and the power station are owned and operated by Hydro Tasmania; and are located within the Tasmanian Wilderness World Heritage Area.

+Dam and reservoir overview

 Technical details

+The asphalt-faced rock-filled dam wall is 14 m high and 976 m long.
+When full, Lake Mackenzie has capacity of 20220 ML and covers 29.6 ha, draw from a catchment area of 75 km2.
+The single uncontrolled spillway is capable of discharging 515 m3/s.

+Reservoir

+Water from Lake Mackenzie flows via canals, tunnels and pipes to the Fisher Power Station.
+The water descends to the power station and then flows into Lake Parangana.

+The area surrounding the reservoir were affected by the 2016 Tasmanian bushfires.
+Fishing and boating is permitted on the reservoir; and the waterway is dominated by wild brown trout and rainbow trout.

+Hydroelectric power station

-Part of the MerseyForth scheme that comprises eight hydroelectric power stations, the Fisher Power Station is the second station in the scheme.
-The power station is located in the upper reaches of the Fisher River.
-The station is supplied with water from Lake Mackenzie, supplemented by water run-off from the plateau and by water pumped from Yeates Creek and Parsons Falls pumping stations.
-Water flow to the station is via a 6.5 km-long flume, siphon and canal and then a 5.2 km-long vertical shaft, inclined shaft, tunnel and surface penstock.
-The water descends 650 m from the lake to the power station and then flows 4 km before flowing into Lake Parangana (see Parangana Power Station).
+The Fisher Power Station is part of the MerseyForth scheme that comprises seven run-of-the-river hydroelectric power stations and one mini-hydro power station.
+The second station in the scheme, the Fisher Power Station is located in the river's upper reaches.

+The station draws water from Lake Mackenzie, supplemented by water run-off from the plateau and by water pumped from Yeates Creek and Parsons Falls pumping stations.
+Water flow to the station is via a 6.5 km flume, siphon and canal and then a 5.2 km vertical shaft, inclined shaft, tunnel and surface penstock.
+The water descends 650 m from the lake to the power station and flows 4 km before entering Lake Parangana.

-The power station was commissioned in 1973 by the Hydro Electric Corporation (TAS) and the station has one Fuji Pelton turbine, with a generating capacity of 46 MW of electricity.
-The station output, estimated to be 240 GWh annually, is fed through an 11 kV air-blast circuit breaker to TasNetworks' transmission grid via an 11 kV/220 kV Siemens generator transformer T1 and a second transformer T2, accepts the station 22 kV output from Rowallan Power Station.
+The power station was commissioned in 1973 by the Hydro Electric Corporation (TAS) and the station has one Fuji Pelton-type turbine, with a generating capacity of 46 MW.
+The station output is estimated to be 240 GWh annually, or 16% of Tasmania's electricity annual production.
+The electricity is fed through an 11 kV air-blast circuit breaker to TasNetworks' transmission grid via an 11 kV/220 kV Siemens generator transformer T1 and a second transformer T2, accepts the station 22 kV output from Rowallan Power Station.

+In July 2013, Andritz AG announced that it had secured a contact to support the upgrade of facilities at the Fisher and Cethana power stations.
+In 2017, additional upgrades were announced, provided by the ABB Group; with further upgrades expected to be completed in 2027.